KTStephano/peaches-bot.docs/docs.markdown

-.ChannelID | The ID of the channel in which the message was sent .GuildID | The ID of the guild in which the message was sent .Content | The content of the message
-.Timestamp | The time at which the messsage was sent .EditedTimestamp | The time at which the last edit of the message .MentionRoles | The roles mentioned in the message
+.ChannelID | The ID of the channel in which the message was sent .GuildID | The ID of the guild in which the message was sent .Content | The content of the message .ContentWithMentionsReplaced | The content of the message but with @uid replaced with the username .Timestamp | The time at which the messsage was sent .EditedTimestamp | The time at which the last edit of the message .MentionRoles | The roles mentioned in the message